 At Rose Hill Family Dentistry, Dr. Mark and Nicholas Troilo do not perform any form of orthodontics.
 We have teamed up with several of the best and most reputable orthodontists in the area to meet your smile-straightening needs.
 Drs.
 Nick and Mark collaborate with orthodontists in Derby, Andover, and Wichita to provide all orthodontic care for our patients.

 In reality, you can choose to eat anything you want; however, certain foods come with risks.
 Very hard foods like nuts and candy, in addition to sticky foods like chewing gum, can tear the brackets right off your teeth, leading to additional office visits and delayed treatment.
 Foods high in sugar can also lead to decay around your brackets which—you guessed it—can also delay treatment.

-It’s best to stick to easy-to-chew foods, soft treats like ice cream, and cooked veggies.
-If you want to eat something that requires biting in to, like apples or carrots, just cut them up first!
+It’s best to stick to easy-to-chew foods.
+If you want to eat something that requires force biting in to, like apples or carrots, just cut them up first!

 Brushing and Flossing with Braces

 As expected, brushing is your first line of defense.
 Ideally, brushing with braces should be completed after every meal.
 Braces trap food much more than natural teeth, and because of this, additional measures must be taken to accommodate the additional buildup of food and plaque.
 This is also where floss threaders and a water flosser come in handy.

 Traditional flossing is not possible with brackets.
 A device called a floss threader is an additional device that is needed during orthodontic treatment.

 A water flosser is also a great tool to use during orthodontic treatment.
 It is one of the best weapons to free the braces of food debris.
 The water flossers use pulses of water to blast away food and plaque buildup around the brackets and around the gum tissues.